 Wellbeing Enterprises has a grant from BBC Children in Need to help plug a gap where young people are on CAMHS waiting lists.
 The organisation sees the young people at the Thorn Rd Clinic to see if they would like to attend any courses.
 There are art/music creative courses to attend.
 There are currently 6 referrals, however one young person did not wish to engage.
 This is a new service and there is an opportunity for a lot more young people to be fed into the service.
 Oli is meeting with Emma in the CSE Team.
 It is a flexible and changing service which will adapt to the need of the Young People.

 Halton Play Council – the play scheme was delivered over Easter and it is a busy time to prepare and recruit for summer.
 It is relatively easy to recruit Play Workers but finding it more problematic to recruit Play Workers with a specialism.
-HPC are sending flyers out to schools and are hoping to attract and target Teaching Assistant’s.
+HPC are sending flyers out to schools and are hoping to attract and target Teaching Assistants.
 Al information is published on the website and included in the newsletter.
 HPC wanted to remind everyone that their venue can be hired out for a small fee.

 Halton Play Council – Toy Library – attendance has increased and they have their regular cohort of attendees.
 More referrals are coming in from the Child Development Team.
 There are lots of sensory resources that can be accessed.
 Pictures of the equipment are on the HPC Facebook page.